visgl/deck.gl/dev-docs/RFCs/v6.x/event-handling-rfc.md

 In the context of creating "editable" layers, it is desirable to package event listeners inside a custom layer.
 In the current system, where old layer instances are disposed each rendering cycle, event listeners created inside a layer must be unbound and bound every time the layer updates.
 See [example in nebula](https://github.com/uber/nebula.gl/blob/989c56ef647af374e85c7cb2360b567c69676f7b/modules/core/src/lib/layers/editable-layer.js).

+Another issue in editable layers is that in the current system, event handlers can only be supplied to the `props` object at layer construction.
+This makes it difficult for a custom layer to encapsulate event handling code as part of the class.

 The goal of this proposal is to support callback for any of the [mjolnir.js events](https://github.com/uber-web/mjolnir.js/blob/master/docs/api-reference/event-manager.md#supported-events-and-gestures).

 ## Proposal